 1. Using a hemostat or a tongue blade, carefully open the exhalation valve as we show in Figure D-1.
 Remove the top cover first, and then remove the silicon diaphragm.
-Place the silicon diaphragm in a clean area on disposable circuits only.
-Do not attempt to the following procedure on a reusable circuit.
+Place the silicon diaphragm in a clean area.

 Figure D-1 Removing Silicon Diaphragm -- Pediatric/Adult Patient Circuit